Informative and compelling talks to photographic societies

 The Artist-in-Residence Experience

 AIR programs provide artists with unique opportunities to create works of art in varied natural and cultural settings.
-In the presentation, Danielle will take you on a journey through her experiences through six residency programs including four very distinctive national parks that have truly inspired her photography.
+In the presentation, Danielle will take you on a journey through her experiences through seven residency programs including five very distinctive national parks that have truly inspired her photography.